Shop Subscribe

 Depending on your request, a local group can be a natural fit as your partner in seeking the grant.
 It could be a nonprofit, a boys or girls club, the local YMCA, or another local organization.
 Demonstrating community support adds gravitas to your request and increases your chance of success.

-Tagged With: Funding For Education
+Tagged With: Funding For Education, grants

 Recommended